NikolaLohinski/RLchallenge/README.md

 <ol>
 <li> Design a reinforcement learning algorithm to learn how to play the game,
 and train it ;
+<li> Have an average of 15 pipes or more on a 100 games ;
 <li> modify 'FlappyPolicy.py' in order to implement the function
 `FlappyPolicy(state,screen)` used in the `run.py` file without modifying `run.py`. `FlappyPolicy(state,screen)` takes both the game state and the screen